ubc/aws-eks-terraform/README.md

 ### (Optional) List AWS Profiles

    Helps find the profile name required in the next step.
-If you have more than one profile, be sure to ensure the correct one is chosen in the next step.
+If you have more than one profile, ensure the correct one is chosen in the next step.

    ```bash
    $ cat ~/.aws/credentials | grep -o '\[[^]]*\]'